-In partnership with federal, state and local organizations, the Laurel Canyon Land Trust will work to acquire existing undeveloped lands in Laurel Canyon in order to preserve the natural environment.
+In partnership with federal, state and local organizations, the Laurel Canyon Land Trust works to acquire existing undeveloped lands in Laurel Canyon in order to preserve the natural environment.
 This open space will be used for historical, educational, ecological, recreation and scenic purposes.
-Additionally, the Laurel Canyon Land Trust will work with property owners to obtain conservation easements over land that they already own.
+Additionally, the Laurel Canyon Land Trust works with property owners to accept donations of land and to obtain conservation easements over land that they already own.
 These conservation easements will protect existing land from development while maintaining the ability of property owners to enjoy their property in an environmentally responsible manner.
 The Laurel Canyon Land Trust’s vision is to preserve large blocks of natural open space where native plants and animals can thrive and children and adults can learn about the natural environment.

 Why Preservation is Important

 The preservation of the remaining vacant land in Laurel Canyon is especially important because Laurel Canyon is located in an environmentally sensitive area and is home to a watershed and greenbelt in the vastly developed plains of Los Angeles and the San Fernando Valley.
 The natural space and beauty of Laurel Canyon has inspired residents, artists and musicians for over 100 years.
 Additionally, the hills in Laurel Canyon have provided a scenic backdrop for the rest of Los Angeles and the forested valleys and chaparral-draped hillsides have offered habitat for native wildlife.